 Unlike regular box braids, knotless box braids don’t have knots at the top of each braid.
 Box braids do need a ton of upkeep, and depending on how long your hair or bundles are, you may have to spend 3 to 4 hours with your stylist.
 Consider getting a knotless braid wig instead and using techniques such as rice water to cut down on time you must spend during installation and on the overall costs.

 This is a protective style that’s perfect for spring.
 It can last up to 6 weeks, and given that it’s easy to maintain, you can save a ton of time getting ready in the morning.
 Twists are also incredibly lightweight, which is perfect for people who want don’t want to deal with the “tugging” you often find in heavier hairstyles.
 Because there’s no tugging, twists encourage hair growth; by the time your 6 weeks are up, you’ll notice that your new growth is at a considerable length.

 Bantu knots are the quintessential style for spring.
 They’re perfect for women looking to transition to natural styles if they’ve dealt with perm damage.
 Their versatility also can’t be matched; they can be styled with both short and long hair as well as with hair of different types and textures.
-If you don’t want to break the bank at your local hair salon, you can do Bantu knots in the comfort of your home, making them one of the most cost-effective styles on this list.
+You can do bantu knots in the comfort of your home , making them one of the most cost-effective styles in the world or you can visit a beauty salon in dubai to get expert help.
 However, in order to avoid breakage, make sure you don’t twist the knots too tightly, and use bobby pins instead of rubber bands to hold them in place.

 These are just a few of the best natural hairstyles for the spring season.
 Each of these styles is bound to make you the talk of the town as we open the season.